ShuheZhang-MUMC/Retinal-Image-Blind-Deconvolution/ReadMe.md

 This is the MATLAB code for retinal image blind-deconvolution using Luminosity Rectified Blind Richardson-Lucy Deconvolution.
 We are happy that this research has been accepted and published on Computer Methods and Programs in Biomedicine

+## Abstract
+**Background and Objective:** Due to imperfect imaging conditions, retinal images can be degraded by uneven/insufficient illumination, blurriness caused by optical aberrations and unintentional motions.
+Degraded images reduce the effectiveness of diagnosis by an ophthalmologist.
+To restore the image quality, in this research we propose the luminosity rectified Richardson-Lucy (LRRL) blind deconvolution framework for single retinal image restoration.

+**Methods:** We established an image formation model based on the double-pass fundus reflection feature and developed a differentiable non-convex cost function that jointly achieves illumination correction and blind deconvolution.
+To solve this non-convex optimization problem, we derived the closed-form expression of the gradients and used gradient descent with Nesterov-accelerated adaptive momentum estimation to accelerate the optimization, which is more efficient than the traditional half quadratic splitting method.

+**Results:**  The LRRL was tested on 1719 images from three public databases.
+Four image quality matrixes including image definition, image sharpness, image entropy and image multiscale contrast were used for objective assessments.
+The LRRL was compared against the state-of-the-art retinal image blind deconvolution methods.

+**Conclusions:** Our LRRL corrects the problematic illumination and improves the clarity of retinal image simultaneously, showing its superiority in terms of restoration quality and implementation efficiency.

 ### USAGE:
 Run *demo_main_forAll.m* and select a retinal image from the dataset.
 The results will be saved in 'results' folder.
 User may need to tune the model parameters in order to get better performance.